danchiacchia/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include the social-psychological consequences of organizational change, especially in relation to technological change (e.g., the automation of work and dehumanization) and economic shocks (e.g., self-compassion and worker-wellbeing during financial crises)

-interests:
-- The social-psychological consequences of organizational change, especially in relation to technological change (e.g., the automation of work and dehumanization) and economic shocks (e.g., self-compassion and worker-wellbeing during financial crises)
-- How leaders can effectively adapt to organizational change and promote worker well-being
-- Best practices in quantitative methodology, including open science, replicability, statistical power, data visualization, and effect sizes

 education:
   courses:
   - course: MA in Social Psychology